 Ingredient Notes

 - Peanut butter-use your favorite peanut butter for this recipe.
-I have used all natural creamy peanut butter, and peanut butter powder, for this recipe and both were delicious!
+I used both natural peanut butter and peanut butter powder in this recipe, and both turned out delicious!

-- Maple syrup-feel free to substitute honey, or agave nectar.
+- Maple syrup-feel free to substitute with a sweetener of choice like honey or agave nectar.

 Don’t forget the ice!